NazirulRoche/Service-Metrics-Automation/README.md

   To use the API, we need to register and login our username and password in the GeoNames website.

-  Then, we need to declare our username and if the PIC for this project is leaving, please ensure the username is always up-to-date
+  Then, we need to declare our username.

+  Warning: please ensure the username is always up-to-date (according to the current PIC of the project)

-    `const username = 'nazirul_4129';'
+  `const username = 'nazirul_4129';`

   2. **Endpoints**